-America’s iconic Route 66 is a road to the West and all it stands for in American culture.
-Its rich history and connection to the tradition of American road trips made it a perfect theme for G6 Hospitality.
+A Bishop-McCann favorite tapped into America’s iconic Route 66.
+Route 66, as America’s first “highway” to the West, represents many aspects of American culture, such as wide open spaces, travel, entrepreneurship, and the promise of the West itself.
+Its rich history and connection to the tradition of American road trips made it the perfect theme for G6 Hospitality.
 Deemed “Route 6” to play off the iconic brand Motel 6, the group shared a mission to open the roads and the American landscape to everyday travelers.

-As a program for an owner’s conference, the theme allowed Bishop-McCann to tap into a retro style that captured the history of both the motel and the highway.
+For an owner’s conference, the theme allowed our team to tap into a retro style that captured the history of both the motel and the highway, especially with some creative environmental design elements.
 This theme enabled our team to design decor that embraced the spirit of freedom and adventure symbolized by the iconic roadway.

-Starting with registration, which featured an old-fashioned service station complete with attendant to hallways lined with roadside attractions, the event’s theme was utilized throughout.
-A Converse sneaker “Get Your Kicks on Route 6” station was also featured in the lobby of the resort and spa in Phoenix, Arizona where attendees spent a few days attending sessions, a trade show, and networking events.
+Starting with registration, which featured an old-fashioned service station complete with attendant hallways lined with roadside attractions, the event’s theme was utilized throughout.
+A Converse sneaker “Get Your Kicks on Route 6” station was also featured in the lobby of the resort and spa in Phoenix, Arizona.

-Choosing a theme keeps your event unified and your guests focused.
+These are just a few of the memorable events we’ve helped our clients create.
+If you want to achieve your event goals and leave a lasting impression on attendees, then utilizing a creative, cohesive theme is the route to take.
+Choosing a theme keeps your event unified and your guests focused even if (as in the case of our national field meeting) they’re attending separate sessions at a larger event.
 It doesn’t always have to be elaborate, but it should deliver a message and a feeling that captures the spirit of your brand.